TRusselo/qolsysgw-xfinity/README.md

 ### Configuring the MQTT integration in Home Assistant

-The MQTT integration of Home Assistant needs to be configured with your MQTT broker in order for Qolsys Gateway to work.
+The MQTT integration of Home Assistant needs to be configured with your MQTT broker in order for Xfinity Gateway to work.
 If you haven't setup the MQTT integration yet, you can do so with the following steps:

 1. Click on `Configuration` on the left menu bar in Home Assistant Web UI